The cape isn’t just a costume — it’s a breakthrough.

 Maria was also impressed with the nurses who cared for Matthew: “They were just so nice to him.
 They did anything they could to make him happy and comfortable.”

-Matthew continues to see Dr. Boris for follow-ups, and when he gets older, he’ll be able to transition his care to the Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine that provides care for adults with congenital heart disease.
+Matthew continues to come to CHOP for follow-ups, and when he gets older, he’ll be able to transition his care to the Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine that provides care for adults with congenital heart disease.

 Like most children who have had an ASD repaired, Matthew is leading a full and healthy life.
 He enjoys playing baseball and riding his miniature go-kart, and loves tractors and cars.